v-eenay/tournament-tracker/Database/README.md

 ## Connection String

-The application is configured to use the following connection string:
+The application will be configured to use a MySQL connection string.
+An example format is:

 ```
-Server=VEENAY;Database=Tournaments;Trusted_Connection=True;TrustServerCertificate=True;
+Server=localhost;Port=3306;Database=Tournaments;Uid=your_mysql_username;Pwd=your_mysql_password;
 ```

-This connection string is stored in the `appsettings.json` files in both the TrackerLibrary and TrackerUI projects.
+This connection string needs to be updated in the `appsettings.json` files in both the TrackerLibrary and TrackerUI projects.
+Replace `your_mysql_username` and `your_mysql_password` with your actual MySQL credentials.